Eric-Jinbaosheng/VEX_AI_VAIRC_Push_Back_2025_2026/README.md

-# Magikid VEX AI Dataset
+# VEX AI VAIRC Competition Open-source Dataset (provided by MAGIKID.AI)

 A high-quality YOLOv11 dataset designed for the VEX AI competition 2025 - 2026 Push Back season provided by Magikid, featuring 500 annotated images and labels representing typical objects and scenarios in the competition environment like red & blue blocks, center goal, long goal, loading station, and red & blue parking zones.
 The dataset is pre-split into training, validation, and test sets for direct use in deep learning workflows.